Step 13.0: Understand Forces in MechDesigner

 1.Force: is a generalized force, which will include moments.

-2.An Idealized Power Source (or the term Fictitious Power Source) moves the mechanism exactly as planned.
-A simple example of an Idealized Power Source would be a cam-shaft that rotates at constant-velocity even though the torque on the cam-shaft changes as it rotates.
+2.An Idealized Power Source moves the mechanism exactly as planned.
+A simple example of an Idealized Power Source would be a cam-shaft that rotates at an exact constant-velocity even though the torque on the cam-shaft changes as it rotates.

 About Kinetostatic Forces